gabeklein/expressive-mvc/README.md

 > `set.number` See what we did there? 🤔

-### Note: the intention behind `get`
+### `get`

-Besides making bracket-notation possible (i.e. `get["property"]`), there is a good reason to expose `get`.
+Besides making bracket-notation possible (i.e. `get["property"]`), there is a good reason to have `get`.

 Usually, when you read an observable value directly, a controller will assume you want to refresh anytime that property changes.
 In a lot of situations, this isn't the case, and so `get` acts as a bypass.

-Comes in handy when using values from inside a closure, such as a callback or event-handler, for instance.
+It comes in handy mostly when using values from inside a closure, such as a callback or event-handler.

 <br/>